-Currently, I have numerous vintage snowmen and winter white pieces that only make an appearance after Christmas.
+Currently, I have vintage snowmen, silver mercury glass and winter white pieces which only make an appearance after Christmas.
 And this season, I am looking forward to adding to my little cache of snowy objects.

-Above are a few of my favorite Winter Wonderland ideas to keep that holiday feeling alive — all the way through January!
+To inspire you, I’ve included some Winter Wonderland inspiration for you.
+Let’s keep that holiday feeling alive – all the way through January!

 Thanks so much for visiting!
 While you are here, please take some time to enter our new style giveaways.
 And, if you liked this Winter Wonderland Post-Christmas Decorating Scheme post, please visit Holiday Style for even more inspiration.

 DO YOU NEED A PRODUCT REVIEW?
 WANT TO CREATE A GIVEAWAY OF YOUR PRODUCTS?
 If you have a fashion, beauty or style product line and want an honest evaluation, or if you would like to create a giveaway or promotional event, please contact us.